 Hopefully, these will enable you discover what an amazingly challenging and lovely country this is.

 Get a local SIM card in Uganda

 Uganda’s main telecom carriers incorporate MTN Uganda and Airtel Uganda.
 SIM cards can easily be bought at the airport or at service centers of any telecom company and credit is very affordable.

 And still, after all that, the rate is far less expensive than international roaming.

 Get a VPN for Uganda

-When you planning to visit Uganda, remember that the government put tax on social media site, for example, Facebook, WhatsApp and others.
+When you planning to visit Uganda, remember that the government put tax on social media sites, for example, Facebook, WhatsApp, and others.
 In the event that you such a social media lover you will need either to buy VPN (Virtual Private Network) or you can pay OTT (Over-the-top) Taxi.
-Without those you will not be able to access you people at home.
+Without those, you will not be able to access your people at home.